 - Establish an External Advisory Board (EAB) to enhance the further development and delivery of the programme and to create a permanent link with the outside professional world. - Consult with all stakeholders in the development of the curriculum on an annual basis, at a minimum.
 Encourage research thesis project, in collaboration with partners and stakeholders.
 Enhance the collaboration with stakeholders in the professional development of teaching staff.
 Create an extensive library of thesis topics, from which the students could select. - Institutionalize annual internal reviews, as well as external evaluations, organized by the Programme itself every 4 years.
 Implement promptly the evaluation recommendations. - Organize international conferences and workshops at the University of Thessaly and collaborate with academic staff from other Universities.
-Invite several word leaders in the field, from Greece or abroad, to lecture. - Implement annual one-day workshops (colloquia) in order to connect graduates with the market. - Collaborate with social bodies of competence, community authorities and stakeholders for project development and implementation. - Consider the inclusion of elective courses in the curriculum given the different backgrounds of the students and the possibility of an extension of the minimum duration of study to four semesters, in order to accommodate the breadth of knowledge and skills required. - Provide funding for additional and better equipped laboratories and the acquisition of contemporary software. - Develop a proper electronic presence which would include: - students' theses - organizing of its alumni - Google Scholar, Web of Science, ORCID and/or Scopus ID for each Staff member - relevant information for prospective incoming ERASMUS+ students
+Invite several word leaders in the field, from Greece or abroad, to lecture. - Implement annual one-day workshops (colloquia) in order to connect graduates with the market. - Collaborate with social bodies of competence, community authorities and stakeholders for project development and implementation. - Legal aspects of the disciplines of urban regeneration and development need to be included in a course within the programme of study.
+In addition, a course on Research Methods should be introduced.
+This course is expected to facilitate the development and successful completion of the Thesis project research in one semester.

-- Re-evaluate the platform for delivery of coursework and enhance the programme's resources for upgrading the network and electronic record keeping systems. - Enhance the recruitment of students highlighting the benefits of completing the programme. - Emphasize the importance of faculty professional development and provide resources for this purpose. - Improve course evaluation procedures to increase their effectiveness.
+- Consider the possibility of an extension of the minimum duration of study to four semesters, in order to accommodate the breadth of knowledge and skills required. - Provide funding for additional and better equipped laboratories and the acquisition of contemporary software. - Develop a proper electronic presence which would include: - students' theses - organizing of alumni - Google Scholar, Web of Science, ORCID and/or Scopus ID for each Staff member - relevant information for prospective incoming ERASMUS+ students - Re-evaluate the platform for delivery of coursework and enhances the programme's resources for upgrading the network and electronic record keeping systems. - Enhance the recruitment of students highlighting the benefits of completing the programme. - Emphasize the importance of faculty professional development and provide resources for this purpose. - Improve course evaluation procedures to increase their effectiveness. - Better communication between the students and the administrative secretary.